kyungrae/study/designing-data-intensive-applications/part2.md

 ```

 This anomaly is called a nonrepeatable read or read skew.
-Snapshot isolation idea is that each transaction reads from a consistent snapshot of the database-the transaction sees all the data that was committed in the database at the start of the transaction.
+Snapshot isolation idea is that each transaction reads from a consistent snapshot of the database—the transaction sees all the data that was committed in the database at the start of the transaction.

 From a performance point of view, a key principle of snapshot isolation is reader never block writers, and writes never block readers.
 This allows a database to handle long-running read queries on a consistent snapshot at the same time as processing writes, without any lock between the two.